State payroll taxes: what you need to know

-Understanding the ins and outs of state payroll taxes can seem daunting.
+Understanding the ins and outs of state payroll taxes can seem confusing.
 Taxes and rates can vary by state, so even if you know the rules in one area, you may not know what to expect in another.

 Plus, if you have employees working in multiple states, you have to make sure you are on top of regulations in all of those states.
 The good thing is that there aren’t too many different state payroll taxes to understand.
 Also, if you use an online payroll provider, they should be able to handle state payroll taxes for you.